ncase/anxiety/scenes/act4_test.md

 publish("act4", ["bb_to_alshire", _.INJURED ?
 2 : 0]);
 ```

-h2: Ah, I didn't mean to come off as rude!
+h2: Ah, I don't mean to be rude!

 `publish("act4", ["hong_to_alshire", 6]);`